FaxHack/PathSeeker/README.md

 We welcome contributions!
 If you have ideas, fixes, or new features to share, feel free to open issues or submit pull requests.

 > [!TIP]
-> Before submitting a pull request, review our coding guidelines for smoother collaboration.
+> Review our coding guidelines for smoother collaboration before submitting a pull request.

 ---